OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 #### Demo: R code-chunk for locally-stored PDF scrolling in web edition, static screenshot in PDF edition

-…as shown in Image <a href="#fig:pdf-sample-local">57</a>.
+…as shown in Figure <a href="#fig:pdf-sample-local">57</a>.

 <iframe src="images/sample-3pp.pdf" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Image 57: Here’s a sample PDF that is locally stored in the GitHub repo, with option to add Markdown link.
+Figure 57: Here’s a sample PDF that is locally stored in the GitHub repo, with option to add Markdown link.
 </p>